 Having a computer maintenance checklist is essential whether you’re a computer repair technician or just a user that needs to be reminded of essential PC maintenance duties.
 If you are a technician, the checklist tells your client that you’re professional and thorough.
-Using a maintenance checklist as you go through the list helps ensure your computer is getting the preventative work it needs to stay in top running shape.
-The checklist below is meant to be followed in order, starting with the hardware and working your way into the Windows Operating system.
+Using a PC maintenance checklist as you go through the list helps ensure your computer is getting the preventative work it needs to stay in top running shape.
+The computer maintenance checklist below is meant to be followed in order, starting with the hardware and working your way into the Windows Operating system.

-Computer Hardware Maintenance
+Computer Maintenance Checklist For Hardware

 Before you begin, you’ll want to take note of the computer’s surroundings.
 Is it in an enclosed area?
 Is it sitting directly on the floor where it can pickup hair, dust and other debris?
 Is it sitting in direct sunlight or in an area that can experience extreme temperature shifts?
 If this is a client’s computer, explain the importance of keeping the computer in a clean, temperature controlled environment.